carlosajurado/carlosajurado.github.io/_pages/about.md

 ---

 I am a first year graduate student in the Astronomy Department at UT Austin.
-I work with [Dr. Keith Hawkins](https://www.as.utexas.edu/~khawkins/) on Galactic Archeology.
+I work with [Prof. Keith Hawkins](https://www.as.utexas.edu/~khawkins/) on Galactic Archeology.

 I graduated with a B.S. in Astrophysics from UCLA.
-While at UCLA, I worked with [Dr. Smadar Naoz](https://snaoz.astro.ucla.edu/) on stellar and compact object dynamics in the Galactic Center.
-I also had the opportunity to work with [Dr. Lauren Weiss](https://www.astroweiss.com/) at Notre Dame to search for stellar companions in Kepler circumbinary systems.
+While at UCLA, I worked with [Prof. Smadar Naoz](https://snaoz.astro.ucla.edu/) on stellar and compact object dynamics in the Galactic Center.
+I also had the opportunity to work with [Prof. Lauren Weiss](https://www.astroweiss.com/) at Notre Dame to search for stellar companions in Kepler circumbinary systems.

 I am passionate about advancing our understanding of the Universe and am always eager to collaborate or chat.